This (updated) guide reviews all of the best low-carb dog foods this year.

 Top 5 Ingredients: 1.
 Beef, 2.
 Beef Lung, 3.
 Beef Liver, 4.
 Beef Fat, 5.
 Herring Oil

 Who said using freeze-dried food is inconvenient?
 With Vital Essentials Beef Mini Nibs, you can store and serve your dog low-carb raw food just like your regular kibbles.
-The formula is made completely out of protein-rich beef portions that contain the same nutrients as raw meat.
-Thus, the food is also free from grains, fillers, and all kinds of artificial additives.
+The formula is made completely out of protein-rich beef parts that contain the same nutrients as raw meat and is also free from grains, fillers, and all kinds of artificial additives.

-In fact, the formula only contains 17% carbs, which is a surprisingly low figure compared to standard freeze-dried foods.
-Since the food is in freeze-dried form, it preserves the natural goodness of raw meat that dogs love to taste.
-But the main benefit is that the kibbles don’t need freezing or special storage and can be fed like regular dry food.
+This formula only contains 17% carbs, a surprisingly low figure compared to standard freeze-dried foods.
+Since the food is in freeze-dried form, it preserves the natural goodness of raw meat that dogs love.
+The main benefit is that the kibble doesn’t need freezing or refrigeration.

 Best Dry Low-Carb Dog Foods

 Dry foods are the go-to for most dog owners because of their convenience and long shelf-life.
 Unfortunately, this comes at a cost that is a high carb count.
 Lucky for you, we’ve compiled a list of the best dry dog foods with the fewest carbohydrates amongst all other options in the market.
 They are as follows: